Wales - USMNT: How to watch, team news, betting odds, stream link

 [ MORE: How to watch PL in the USA ]

 With a squad primarily made up of European-based players, the average age of the USMNT squad is 21 years and 300 days.
-With teenage stars Gio Reyna and Yunus Musah both expected to make their USMNT debuts, plus a rare chance for Weston McKennie and Tyler Adams to play together in midfield, there is a lot to look forward to.
+With teenage stars Gio Reyna and Yunus Musah starting, plus a rare chance for Weston McKennie and Tyler Adams to play together in midfield, there is a lot to look forward to.

 [ MORE: Berhalter gives squad update ]